 - Visual grade of the embryo if it was not tested by PGT

-- The freezing technology used (vitrification or fast freeze method gives higher implantation rates than the slow freeze method)
+- The freezing technology used (the new vitrification or fast freeze method gives higher implantation rates than the older slow freeze method)

 - The number of embryos transferred.

-We carefully manage the frozen embryo transfer cycle and take all precautions to maximize the recipient’s chance of success.
-This is a procedure that may work even if other family-building methods have failed.
+We carefully manage the frozen embryo transfer cycle and take precautions to maximize the recipient’s chance of success.
+Embryo adoption may work even if other family-building methods have failed.
 You can speak to our fertility specialist to discuss the potential success of this procedure in your case.